Atishay666/spendwise_atishay/README.md

 ## Contact

-For questions or feedback, open an issue or contact [your-email@example.com](atishay4969@gmail.com).
+For questions or feedback, open an issue or contact [my email](atishay4969@gmail.com).